 “Sure,” she said.
-Liza watched him march up to the counter and wondered if she had made him uncomfortable.
-She was mad at herself for revealing her indecisiveness and hinting at her family drama.
-He didn’t want to hear about that.
+Liza wondered if she had made him uncomfortable.
+She was mad at herself for telling him about her past and making herself seem like a flake with some sort of secret drama.
+Both of which were true, but still.
 She promised herself that she would keep it light from now on.
-Liza watched him, thinking again how attractive he was.
-She would never admit it out loud, but she was really starting to like him.
+Liza watched him, thinking again how attractive he was and how much she liked him.

 He came back and deposited the sandwich and a can of energy drink on the table.

 She laughed, forgetting her thoughts.
 “Wow, coffee and an energy drink!
 Are we going for a jog after this?”

 He smiled.
 “I couldn’t resist.
 It reminded me of that first night outside of Norton, on the bench.”
 Bruce spread out a napkin in front of each of them.
 He pulled out the turkey sandwich and gave her half.
 He took a big bite of his half and set to work on the parchment wrapper.
 He removed the plastic liner, carefully pulled off the tape, and flattened it out on the table.
 Next, he folded it in half, pressing the fold hard.
 Then he tore the paper down the middle along the fold.

 “What are you doing?”
 Liza asked.

 “Homework,” he said.
 “Since you won’t show me any of your drawings, and I won’t let you read my novel, let’s make a deal.”
 He handed her half of the parchment paper, and set the other half on the table next to him.
 “Draw something for me.
 Anything.
 Something that you won’t mind showing me.
 I’ll write something for you.
 I’m not sure what yet.
 We’ll exchange them after class next week.”